vinicioslc/tinfoil-hat/README.md

     environment:
       # show all debug information on server logs (http info and more)
       - DEBUG=*
-      # only show tinfoil information
+      # only show tinfoil-hat information on logs
       # - DEBUG=tinfoil-hat
+      # users list authorized to access tinfoil-hat user and password separated by ":" and users separated by "," <your-user>:<your-pass>
+      AUTH_USERS=tinfoiler:password,othertinfoiler:otherpassword
+      UNAUTHORIZED_MSG='No tricks and treats for you!!'
+      WELCOME_MSG='The Server Just Works!!'
     ports:
       # Change to any port of your machine (99 in that case) (dont change the :80 !!!)
       - 99:80